HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mini14.md

 - The Mini-14 is best used at long-range, but its high DPS makes it effective against many weapons at mid-range as well.
 - Stay at long range, as the high accuracy and fast bullet speed make the Mini-14 very powerful against other long-range weapons like snipers and the [MCX Spear.](/weapons/guns/mcx_spear)
-- The [SR-25](/weapons/guns/sr25) has more damage than the Mini-14 albeit at the cost of a slightly lower DPS.
+- The [SR-25](/weapons/guns/sr25) has more damage and DPS compared to the Mini-14 and is an effective counter against the Mini-14.
 - Pair the Mini-14 with a high-DPS shotgun or SMG for close-range combat.

 ## Countering